Fully Onboard SLAM for Distributed Mapping with a Swarm of Nano-Drones: Results

 \subsubsection{Second Experiment}

-In the second experiment, we demonstrate the system's scalability as a swarm, evaluating not only the trajectory and mapping accuracy but also how the mapping time changes with the number of drones.
+In the second experiment (Figure~\ref{fig:mazes_multi}-c), we demonstrate the system's scalability as a swarm, evaluating not only the trajectory and mapping accuracy but also how the mapping time changes with the number of drones.
 For this scope, we map the same layout twice using swarms of two and four drones.
 The layout, as well as the intended flight paths, are visualized in Figure~\ref{fig:exp2-two-drones-maze} for two drones and in Figure~\ref{fig:exp2-four-drones-maze} for the scenario with four drones.
-The left half of Table ~\ref{tab:exp2-rmse} lists the accuracy of the pose estimations and mapping with and without SLAM optimization for each swarm configuration.
+The main drone is always \textit{drone 0}.
+Table~\ref{tab:exp2-rmse} lists the accuracy of the pose estimations and mapping with and without SLAM optimization for each swarm configuration.
 In general, the accuracy of pose estimations and mapping improves with more drones due to the shorter flight path per drone required to map the same area.
 On average, the SLAM optimization approximately halves the pose estimation error.
 The reduction in the mapping RMSE when SLAM is employed is 58\% and 36\% for the situation with two and four drones, respectively.
-While the RMSE of the corrected map is about the same for two and four drones, the mapping time is heavily reduced, from 5min 28sec with two drones to 2min 38sec with four drones.
+While the RMSE of the corrected map is about the same for two and four drones, the mapping time is heavily reduced, from \qty{5}{\minute} \qty{28}{\second} with two drones to \qty{2}{\minute} \qty{38}{\second} with four drones.
 While keeping the same takeoff and landing location, we can cover the same area in less than half the time with four drones compared to two drones.
 This result motivates the need for a drone swarm and proves the scalability potential.
 In the first experiment, we provided the generated map in a dense representation (i.e., Figure~\ref{fig:exp1}).
-Now we use the approach presented in~\cite{thrun2002probabilistic} to convert the dense map to an occupancy grid map of resolution \SI{10}{\centi\meter}, which we directly show in Figure~\ref{fig:exp2-two-drones-binary-map} and Figure~\ref{fig:exp2-four-drones-binary-map}.
-We choose this representation as it is more meaningful for enabling future functionalities such as path planning.
+Now we use the approach presented in~\cite{thrun2002probabilistic} to convert the dense map to an occupancy grid map with a resolution of \SI{10}{\centi\meter}, which we directly show in Figure~\ref{fig:exp2-two-drones-binary-map} and Figure~\ref{fig:exp2-four-drones-binary-map}.
+We chose this representation as it is more meaningful for enabling future functionalities such as path planning.